Below are some frequently asked questions about the SLC/PAC Expansion. If your questions about the project aren't answered here, you can email us.

 Who is the contractor?

-Bondfield Construction will be the general contractor for this project.
+Bondfield Construction is the general contractor for this project.
 They are based out of Concord (Toronto) and have been involved with many large-scale projects including the University of Waterloo’s Engineering 5, School of Accounting, Science Teaching Complex, etc.

 Where will the addition be?

 It is an expansion to both the PAC and the SLC, west of the BMH Green.
-The PAC and SLC will connect through the Red North corner of the PAC.
-It will include a covered walkway to the AHS buildings, and a link connecting the third floor of SLC to the third floor of MC.
+The PAC and SLC will connect through the East (formerly Red North) corner of the PAC.
+It will include a covered walkway to the AHS buildings, and a link connecting the second floor of SLC to the third floor of MC.

 How do I navigate around the construction?